-In this paper, we have studied the effects of robot exposure on household income inequality in 14 European countries between 2006 and 2018.
-We have combined estimating the effects of robot penetration on labour market outcomes (wages and employment rates) with microsimulation models that use these effects as input.
-This allows us to assess the relative role of automation and its interaction with household labour income diversification and tax-benefit systems in changes in household income inequality.
+In this paper, we have studied the effects of robot exposure on household income inequality in fourteen European countries between 2006 and 2018.
+We have combined estimating the effects of robot penetration on labor market outcomes (wages and employment rates) with microsimulation models that use these effects as input.
+This allows us to assess the relative role of automation and its interaction with household labor income diversification and taxbenefit systems in changes in household income inequality.
 Our unit of analysis has been a demographic group - we have defined 30 groups per country, based on gender, education, and age, and used an IV approach to obtain causal estimates.
 The impact we capture is, therefore, the contribution of 'between-group' differentials in wage growth and employment.

-We have found that robot penetration had a significant negative impact on changes in labour market outcomes (relative real hourly wages, employment rates) of the directly affected groups in Europe, in line with the effects observed for the U.S. However, we have found that, for most countries, automation had little effect on household-level disposable income inequality.
-Automation-driven employment changes, which increased the number of adults with no market income, widened inequality.
+We have found that robot penetration has significantly reduced relative real hourly wages, employment rates and total market incomes of the directly affected groups in Europe, in line with the effects observed for the U.S. However, we have also shown that, for most countries, automation had little effect on household-level disposable income inequality.
+Automation-driven employment changes, which increased the number of adults without market income, widened inequality.
 Automation-driven wage changes, which resulted in wage falls, decreased inequality in disposable income.
 The ability of the welfare system to 'passively' stabilise the income distribution - as described by Doorley et al. (2021) - resulted in some convergence between the incomes of those in and out of work and a corresponding fall in income inequality.
 As a result, inequality-increasing employment changes were partly or wholly counteracted by inequality-decreasing wage changes.

 Delving into the mechanics of how automation-driven market income shocks translate into disposable income inequality, we found that tax-benefit systems provided much cushioning, especially in Western European countries.
 In general, the benefit systems played a dominant role, owing to the inequality-increasing nature of the automation employment shock.
 Taxation played a much more muted role, perhaps because wage effects already reduced inequality.
-The diversification of household labour incomes, related to occupational assortative mating, exacerbated the small increases in income inequality, mainly in Western European countries.
+The diversification of household labor incomes, related to occupational assortative mating and added worker effect, has, on average, cushioned the adverse automation-driven shocks in Europe.
+However, in some Western European countries, it exacerbated the small increases in income inequality.

-We conclude that, while robot penetration measurably affected wages and employment in European countries, its contribution to income inequality is small.
-It is greatly outweighed by other market income and policy changes over that time period - which, one must remember, also covered the Great Recession, the sovereign debt crisis, and resulting austerity measures in several countries.
+We conclude that, while robot penetration measurably affected wages and employment in European countries, its contribution to income inequality was small.
+It was greatly outweighed by other market income and policy changes over that period - which also covered the Great Recession, the sovereign debt crisis, and resulting austerity measures in several countries.
 Consequently, automation explains only a minor share of changes in household income inequality in European countries between 2006 and 2018.